 Horse-drawn carriage rides exploring the village and its surrounding areas are one of the many activities that are offered during the winter season.
-Prices and times vary depending on the route you wanted to take from 10€ per person for a petit tour to a 90€ for circuit tour to Montriond.
+Prices and times vary depending on the route you want to take, from 10€ per person for a petit tour to 90€ for a circuit tour to Montriond.
 It leaves from near the Tourist Office, in the central part of Morzine and the carriage can fit up to 5 people (6 including the driver).

 A VIP at the Ice-Hockey

 I love trying different things and when I was invited to be one of the VIP guests at the indoor ice hockey, I thought this will be a lot of fun.
 Not only because of the atmosphere but it would be a good way to spend some time with the locals.
 Unfortunately, the local team lost 3-1 and it was their last game of the season but everyone still had a great time and I made some new friends.